Ch0p1k3/path-planning-algorithms-rrt-rrtstar/README.md

   - Tag "algorithm" describes the algrithm options.
     - `searchtype` - the type of the search.
 Arguments are `rrt` or `rrtstar`.
 RRT and RRT* algorithm, respectively.
     - `numberofiterations` - number of iterations of the algorithm.
 In the case of RRT, if a path is found, the construction of the tree stops.
 In the case of RRT* algorithm will be improve path length.
 If you do not specify this tag, the default is set to 100000.
     - `stepsize` - maximum edge size in a tree.
 If you do not specify this tag, the default is set to 3.
+The value must be greater or equal than 1.
     - `eps` - error area the finish point.
+If you do not specify this tag, the default is set to 3.
+The value must be greater or equal than 1.

 You can see an example of input data in the folder `tests`.
 [Sample](https://github.com/Ch0p1k3/PathPlanningAlgorithms-RRT-RRTstar-/blob/main/tests/sample/example.xml).
 In case of incorrect data, there may be undefined behavior.